junie75/SecretCodeGuessing/README.md

 # SecretCodeGuessing
+***

-Secret Code guessing is a c programming project made for Dr. Hanna's CS2315 Algorithms class at St. Mary's Universit of San Antonio
+Secret Code guessing is a c programming project made in the Fall of 2022 for Dr. Hanna's CS2315 Algorithms class at St. Mary's University of San Antonio

 ## Purpose